This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-- Zipper may snag on fabric during operation, requiring careful handling.
+- Zipper may snag on fabric, requiring careful operation in low light or cold hands.

 Key Features